moq-wg/moq-transport/draft-ietf-moq-transport.md

 already has an active subscription for the Objects requested by the incoming SUBSCRIBE request from all available publishers.

-When a relay receives an incoming ANNOUCE for a given namespace, for each active upstream subscription that matches that namespace, it SHOULD send a SUBSCRIBE to the publisher that sent the ANNOUNCE.
+When a relay receives an incoming ANNOUNCE for a given namespace, for each active upstream subscription that matches that namespace, it SHOULD send a SUBSCRIBE to the publisher that sent the ANNOUNCE.